Friday, June 28, 2024

 14. e5?
 Bxf3?

 Firstly, I should have played 14.
 Nd2.
-Secondly black had no reason to be afraid of 14. ...dxe5 15.
-Bc5 Bc5, which I had in mind.
-I wouldn’t have become richer of that exchange.
-Engine recommends 15.
-Bg5 which I didn't even consider.
+Secondly, black had no reason to be afraid of 14. ...dxe5 15.
+Bc5, which I had in mind.
+I wouldn’t have become any richer from that exchange I was looking for.
+Engine therefor recommends 15.
+Bg5, which I didn't consider at all.

 15. exd6??

 This was a blunder.
-After 15. gxf3 Qxe4 16.
-Qxc7 I would’ve be in just slightly worse position.
-But I didn’t see it, on the contrary I was afraid of 15. ...Qf6, which woul’ve good for equal position.
-Now bakck had 15. ...Qe4!!
+After 15. gxf3 Qxe5 16.
+Qxc7 I would’ve been in just slightly worse position.
+But I didn’t see it, on the contrary I was afraid of 15. ...Qf6, which would’ve good only for equal position.
+Now black had 15. ...Qe4!!

 15. ...cxd6 16. gxf3 Rfc8 17.
 Qd5 Nf6 18.
 Qxd6 Qxd6 19.
 Rxd6 Rxc3

-After comedy (or tragedy) of mistakes and blunders, there is equal endgane on the board.
+After comedy (or tragedy) of mistakes and blunders, there is an equal endgame on the board.
 Here I saw 20.
 Bxa7, but was afraid of 20. ...Ne8 without a reason because I had 21.
 Bd4 Rxc2 22.
 Rd7 Rd2 23.
 Rb1 with equal position.
-I should’ve played beautiful 20.
+I should’ve played that beautiful 20.
 Bxa7!

 20. Rfd1 h6 21.
 Rd8+ Rxd8 22.
 Rxd8+ Kh7 23.
 Bxa7 Rxc2 24.
 Rb8 Rc7 25.
 Rd8??
 Re7?

 Blunder was 25.
 Rd8??.
 I must not exchange rooks.
-If I have played 25. a4, and have posted bishop on e3, I can easy save my pawn on a4, because black can’t take without giving his own on b7 in return.
+If I had played 25. a4, and had posted bishop on e3, I could easily save my pawn on a4, because black can’t take it without giving his own pawn on b7 in return.
 Easy draw.
 I should've known better...

-But all the false confidence from watching rich people crying vanished, and insecurity began to nest in me.
-My opponent shamelessly pursued the whole point.
+But all the false confidence from watching rich chessists crying vanished, and insecurity began to nest in me.
+Meanwhile, my opponent shamelessly pursued the whole point.
 But he didn’t understand at this point that it’s good for him to exchange rooks.
 My king is too far from a pawn, that is the key in this ending.
-Never mind pawns on two flanks, my king is weaker.
+Never mind "pawns on two flanks & bishop is strogner than knight", my king is weaker, and that's the key factor in the evaluation of this position.

 27. a4 Nd7 28.
 Bd4 f6 29.
 Kg2 Ne5 30.
 Bc5 Rd7 31.
 Rxd7??
 Nxd7 32.
 Bd4 Kg6 33.
 Kg3?!